Shutting down the BibleScholar Alexa application

 A few lessons learned

-- AWS subsidized this for a whole when my app was somewhat popular (even when the pre-month price went >$20, I didn't pay anything for >1 year), but in time it caught up with me.
+- AWS subsidized this for a while when my app was somewhat popular.
+Even when the per-month price went >$20, I didn't pay anything for >1 year.
+But in time this caught up with me.

 - I need to watch out for exposure to such price changes from platforms going forward.